+That’s very different from the warm, messy, noisy environment of a living cell.
+And for many years, scientists operated on the idea that biology was merely a product of deterministic chemical reactions, and as such, unaffected by quantum effects.
+However, Over the past decade, growing evidence suggests that certain biological systems might employ quantum mechanics.
+In recent years progress in experimental technology has revealed that quantum phenomena are relevant for fundamental biological processes such as photosynthesis, magneto-reception and olfaction.
 Quantum biology refers to applications of quantum mechanics and theoretical chemistry to biological objects and problems.
-Over the past decade, growing evidence suggests that certain biological systems might employ quantum mechanics.
-In recent years progress in experimental technology has revealed that quantum phenomena are relevant for fundamental biological processes such as photosynthesis, magneto-reception and olfaction.

 One of the most scientifically accepted hypothesis on how some migratory birds can sense the Earth’s magnetic field is based on photochemical reactions in the birds retina.
 The excitement of electrons in pairs of light sensitive proteins called cryptochromes causes a physical rather than chemical signature on the proteins that the birds detect.
 This hypothesis explains why some migratory birds, such as the European Robins, can only orient themselves to a magnetic field in light and with a working ocular system.

 In 2010, Darpa’s Defense Sciences Office launched its Quantum effects in Biological Environments (QuBE) program looking for innovative research that will investigate the way that nature may be exploiting quantum mechanical effects in biological systems.
 “Nature is an extraordinary testbed.
 We think it’s possible that over millions of years of evolution, biological organisms have developed systems that exploit quantum physics,” Goodman said.
 “The QuBE program is designed to test this hypothesis.
 The work we’re pursuing questions fundamental assumptions about how biological processes work.”